 Written comments on applications may be submitted by committee members to contribute to committee discussion, either if they will be absent from the committee meeting, or if they play a particular role in the discussion (Lead Assessor, Designated committee Member, etc.).
 These records are used to aid the NIHR Secretariat in writing up the meeting minutes and, in some instances, contract negotiation.
 They are not disclosed to applicants

 Confidentiality of committee member identity

-committee member identity is not considered confidential.
-Names and affiliations of committee members may be published on the CCF website and in other relevant documents.
+Committee member identity is not considered confidential.
+Names and affiliations of committee members may be published on the NIHR website and in other relevant documents.